 Jeremy Harrison resigns as Sask.
 Gov't House Leader over allegations he brought gun to legislature

 Sask.
-Party member Jeremy Harrison has announced his resignation as Government House Leader.
+Party member Jeremy Harrison says he will resign as Government House Leader, revealing he brought a gun into the legislative building a decade ago.

-Harrison announced his resignation on Friday following allegations from legislative Speaker Randy Weekes that included Harrison bringing a gun to the legislative building.
+Harrison announced his resignation on Friday following allegations from legislative Speaker Randy Weekes that referenced the firearm.

 “Approximately a decade ago, I was going hunting on a weekend.
 I stopped at the Legislative Building for a short period of time and brought a properly cased long gun into the building with the knowledge of security officials so as to not leave it unattended in my vehicle in the parking lot.
 In retrospect, I should not have done this,” Harrison said in a statement released on Friday.